Truck Driving Schools in Michigan with Student Reviews

 Paid CDL Training in Michigan

-- Cost to student: $0 upfront; tuition is repaid through driving, not cash
+- Cost to student: $0 upfront; tuition is repaid through driving, not cash payments.

-- Commitment period: Typically 1 year or 100,000 miles of driving for the sponsor company
+- Commitment period: Typically 1 year or 100,000 miles of driving for the sponsoring carrier.

-- Starting pay: Entry-level pay during the contract period; wages typically improve significantly after commitment is fulfilled
+- Starting pay: Entry-level pay during the contract period; wages typically improve significantly after the commitment is fulfilled.

-- Weekly pay during paid CDL training: Most programs pay about $500 to $900 per week, depending on whether the student is in classroom training, behind-the-wheel training, or the post-CDL trainer phase
+- Weekly pay during paid CDL training: Most programs pay approximately $500 to $900 per week, depending on whether the student is in classroom training, behind-the-wheel training, or the post-CDL solo or trainer phase.

-- Pros: No tuition debt; immediate employment; mentored driving during early career stage
+- Pros: No tuition debt; immediate employment; mentored driving experience during the early career stage.

-- Cons: Loss of employer choice during commitment period; early departure may trigger repayment clauses
+- Cons: Loss of employer choice during the commitment period; early departure may trigger tuition repayment clauses.

 Truck Driving Job Statistics in Michigan